sports

 Mets Acquire Left-Handed Reliever Gregory Soto from Orioles

-The New York Mets traded for left-handed reliever Gregory Soto from the Orioles, sending two minor league pitchers in return, as they aim to bolster their bullpen.
+The New York Mets acquired left-handed reliever Gregory Soto from the Baltimore Orioles, sending two minor league pitchers in return, as they aim to strengthen their bullpen ahead of the MLB trade deadline.

 Balance News Editorial Team